Data (in)equities in data science: Dissecting systemic and systematic biases in pulse oximetry

 where $\epsilon$ depends on skin pigmentation $A$ and other patient-level clinical factors $X$ (e.g., perfusion status).
 Crucially, $A$ has no actual impact on true arterial oxygen saturation $W$.
 As pulse oximetry is cheap, non-invasive, and fast, $W^*$ is often used as a proxy for $W$ in clinical settings.
 We consider a target population with distribution $P$ over $(X, A, Z, Y) \in \mathcal{X} \times \mathcal{A} \times \mathcal{Z} \times \mathcal{Y}$, where $X$ denotes covariates (including $W$ and other clinical factors $X_{-W}$), $A$ denotes a sensitive attribute, $Z$ denotes treatment, and $Y$ denotes the outcome.
 A selection mechanism $S \in \{0,1\}$ determines inclusion in the observed sample and $P(\cdot \mid S=1)$ denotes the study sample distribution.
 A decision rule $h:{\mathcal{W}}^* \rightarrow \mathcal{Z} = \{0,1\}$ maps the observed measurement $W^*$ to a treatment action (such as supplementary oxygenation through the nasal cannula).

 Throughout this paper, we consider a highly stylized version of the problem with pulse oximetry data.
-A rigorous exploration of the necessary assumptions and potential unmeasured confounders $U$ that may affect the measurement process and treatment decision is crucial but omitted in the current presentation of the problem.
+A rigorous exploration of the necessary assumptions and potential unmeasured confounders $U$ that may affect the measurement process and treatment decision is crucial for real-world analysis but omitted in the current presentation of the problem.